zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 "He might have died and you wouldn't know the difference," said Ron indisgust.
 "I tried to turn him yellow yesterday to make him more interesting, but the spell didn't work.
 I'll show you, look..."

-He rummaged around in his trunk and pulled out a very battered-lookingwand.
-It was chipped in places and something white was glinting at theend.
+He rummaged around in his trunk and pulled out a very battered-looking wand.
+It was chipped in places and something white was glinting at the end.

 "Unicorn hair's nearly poking out.
-Anyway
-He had just raised his 'wand when the compartment door slid open again.
+Anyway He had just raised his 'wand when the compartment door slid open again.

-The toadless boy was back, but this time he had a girl with him.
+The toad less boy was back, but this time he had a girl with him.
 She was already wearing her new Hogwarts robes.
 "Has anyone seen a toad?
 Neville's lost one," she said.
 She had a bossy sort of voice, lots of bushy brown hair, and rather large front teeth.

 "We've already told him we haven't seen it," said Ron, but the girl wasn't listening, she was looking at the wand in his hand.